uhahne/DAVT/docs/Digital AV Technology.md

 - Why is 48 kHz used in professional video equipment?
 - What does it mean to use 16 bit for samples?
 - What is [[pulse-code modulation]]?
-- Why is Netflix using the AV1 codec?# Obsidian Notes
+- Why is Netflix using the AV1 codec?

-Publish your public notes with MkDocs

-## Hello World!

-The `index.md` in the `/docs` folder is the homepage you see here.

-The folders in `/docs` appear as the main sections on the navigation bar.

-The notes appear as pages within these sections.
-For example, [[Note 1]] in `Topic 1`